Mining safety and high productivity

 As mining has always been a hazardous workplace, safety is a prime concern.
 Mining safety laws have been essential to provide fundamental layers of regulation but failed to address ignoring or neglecting behaviour.

-Installing a mining safety culture within the workplace improves employee safety and impacts how employees feel about their company, increasing their positive feelings about their organisation.
+Installing a mining safety culture within the workplace improves underground mining safety and impacts how employees feel about their company, increasing their positive feelings about their organisation.
+Worker safety is crucial.

 Wearables for improved Risk Management in Mining Safety